“For so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.”

 The word “supplied” means to furnish or provide (at one’s own expense, cf. 1:5).
-“Supplied” in the Greek originally meant to supply the finances for the chorus of the Greek drama.
-This person was exceeding wealthy for the costs of the drama were very extensive.
+“Supplied” in the Greek originally meant to supply the finances for the Greek drama’s chorus.
+This person was exceeding wealthy, for the costs of the drama were very extensive.
 God will provide whatever is necessary to meet our needs.

-Our access into heaven will be in an abundant manner.
+Our access to heaven will be in an abundant manner.
 In the passive (as here), it means that God will grant us an entrance into heaven.

-The word “abundantly” means in large amounts with the implication of being valuable (Ep 2:4).
+The word “abundantly” means large amounts with the implication of being valuable (Ep 2:4).

 God spares no expense in meeting our needs.